 Under the new law, for tax years beginning after December 31, 2017, the rule no longer applies to a conversion contribution to a Roth IRA.
 As a result, recharacterization cannot be used to unwind a Roth conversion.

 Earlier this week, the IRS clarified this change to apply to Roth conversions made on or after January 1, 2018.
 This clarification means than recharacterization of Roth conversions which were done in 2017 will still be permitted through October 15, 2018.

-If you have questions about how the information above applies to you, contact your Somerset tax advisor at 317-472-2170 or email@example.com.
+If you have questions about how the information above applies to you, contact your Somerset tax advisor at 317-472-2200 or .